-Many nonprofits who began working entirely remotely this spring found that they were in fairly good shape as an organization if they had already moved to a cloud-based system such as Office 365.
+Many nonprofits who have begun working entirely remotely found that they were in fairly good shape if they had already moved to a cloud-based system such as Office 365.
 Staff could work from home using reliable email, with video conferencing through Teams or Zoom replacing in-person meetings.

 However, some organizations that use cloud-based file systems may be wondering how secure these online file storage systems are.
 They allow remote staff to collaborate from anywhere, and look up policies and documentation – but could they expose your organization to a data breach?
 Which is more secure, cloud vs local file storage?